KibarovCmd/KIBAR_STM32_QMC5883L_MULTI_CHIP_DRIVER/README.md

 The probable cause of your issue is either incorrect connections or a synchronization problem between the master and slave devices.
 Check your connections.
 If you are sure the connections are correct, perform a power cycle on the devices, reset both devices (for QMC5883L drive, KIBAR_QMC5883L_SOFTWARE_RESET_), and toggle the SCL line nine times.

+<strong>Question</strong>: <em>How should I2C be used?</em>

 The device address is 7-bit.
 Start your I2C protocol with 7-bit addressing and in either 100 kbit/s standard mode or 400 kbit/s fast mode.

+<strong>Question</strong>: <em>The library is not visible to the compiler.
+What should I do?</em>

+This is a common issue and indicates that the paths to the header files are not set correctly.
+From the project settings, add the header file paths to the project for all configurations.

+<strong>Question</strong>: <em>Can it be used with other KIBAR libraries?</em>

+Yes, it can be easily used with other KIBAR libraries.

 # KIBAR_STM32_QMC5883L_MULTI_CHIP_DRIVER
 [TR]Bu KIBAR sürücüsü, HAL kitaplığını temel alan tüm STM32XXXX mikro denetleyicilerini ve kartlarını desteklemek için geliştirilmiş bir QMC5883L çoklu yonga sürücüsüdür.
 QMC5883L çoklu yongasının tüm özelliklerini destekler.